approov/web-quickstart-google-recaptcha-v3-javascript/SHAPES-EXAMPLE.md

 # Shapes Example

-This quickstart is written specifically for web apps that you wish to protect with hCaptcha and Approov.
+This quickstart is written specifically for web apps that you wish to protect with reCAPTCHA and Approov.
 It provides a step-by-step guide to integrating Google reCAPTCHA V3 with Approov in a web app using a simple shapes example that shows a geometric shape based on a request to a demo API backend.
 The integration uses plain Javascript without using any libraries or SDKs except those providing the reCAPTCHA integration.
 As such, you should be able to use it directly or easily port it to your preferred web framework or library.

 ## WHAT YOU WILL NEED